 - It can play almost every audio and video file.

 - Offers a clean user interface with support for themes.

 Supported Platforms: Windows, macOS, Linux, Android, Chrome OS, Apple TV, Windows Phone.

 iTunes can play your locally stored music, and it can play the music you bought on the iTunes music store.
-And if you have subscribed to Apple Music, the free music player triples as an online music streaming app for Windows.
+And if you have subscribed to Apple Music, this free music player triples as an online music streaming app for Windows.

 iTunes supports popular audio formats, including MP3, WAV, AIFF, Apple Lossless, and AAC.
 It also provides an easy way to manage your songs in the library.
-Other than playing songs on your PC, you can also stream them to other devices on your local network using a feature called home sharing.
+Other than playing songs on your PC, you can also stream them to other devices on your local network using a feature called ‘home-sharing.’